Todayisagreatday/CZ4041-Machine-Learning/README.md

 - Below shows the meaning of the variables
 - There are a total of 434 columns and 590540 rows in train.csv (combination of train_transaction.csv and train_identity.csv)
+- There are a total of 434 columns and 506691 rows in test.csv (combination of test_transaction.csv and test_identity.csv)

 ![Image of variables](https://i.imgur.com/3JoFNI5.jpg)